 The Clinical Leadership and Professional Nursing Immersion experience is completed in conjunction with one of our Clinical Partners.
-Primarily students will interview and will be assigned a Patient Care Service Line where they will rotate through various patient care areas under an existing framework within their assigned healthcare institution.
-Students will be given the opportunity to apply for different service lines within the hospital; however, hiring managers within the specific healthcare institution will have the final say on which students are assigned to which service lines/areas of patient care.
+Students will be assigned a Patient Care Service Line where they will rotate through various patient care areas under an existing framework within their assigned healthcare institution.
+Students are assigned a Patient Care Service Line through a randomized process.
 Prior to the Fall of a student's Junior semester, they find out which of the service lines they are assigned.
 Clinical Immersion assignments will be sent to students via their Duquesne email accounts by their course Faculty of Record.
 Clinical Immersion assignments will not be available prior to this time.